April 30 1993: The tragic day Monica Seles was stabbed in the back

-Monica Seles, aged 19 and world number 1, was stabbed in the back by a mentally unstable man, Gunter Parche, during a change-over.
-She was up 6-4 4-3 against Magdalena Maleeva in her quarter-final match in Hamburg.
+Monica Seles, aged 19 and world No 1, was stabbed in the back by a mentally unstable man, Gunter Parche, during a changeover.
+Seles was leading 6-4, 4-3 against Magdalena Maleeva in her quarter-final match in Hamburg.
 This event certainly had dramatic consequences on her life and career, but also on tennis history.
-The tennis world discoverd how far a fans obsession could go.
-Indeed, the offender was a Steffi Graf enthusiast who wanted to rid the competition of Monica Seles so his favorite player could be world #1 again.
-Through this single act, the 38-year old factory worker broke the momentum of a player who had the potential to dominate the game for several years to come.
+The tennis world discovered how far a fan’s obsession could go.
+Indeed, the offender was a Steffi Graf enthusiast who wanted to rid the competition of Seles so his favourite player could be world No 1 again.
+Through this single act, the 38-year old factory worker broke the momentum and spirit of a player who had the potential to dominate the game for several years to come.

-World number 1, the Yugoslavian with Hungarian roots had been dominating tennis for two years.
+Ranked world No 1, the Yugoslavian with Hungarian roots had been dominating tennis for two years.
 In 1990, at the age of 16, she was the youngest player ever to win Roland-Garros.
-In March 1991, aged 17, she became the youngest world number one in tennis history, knocking off Steffi Graf from the throne the German had been sitting on since the summer of 1987.
-Since January 1991, Monica Seles won 7 out of the 8 Grand Slam tournaments she participated in, losing only the 1992 Wimbledon final, setting a 56-1 record.
-Furthermore, she claimed three Masters Cups in a row in 1990, 1991 and 1992.
-She had a very strong influence on the game with her powerful two-handed groundstrokes, her innovative way of hitting the ball so early and very powerfully, and of course her trademark grunting which was criticized by certain opponents.
+In March 1991, aged 17, she became the youngest world No 1 in tennis history, knocking Graf off the throne the German had sat on since the summer of 1987.
+Since January 1991, Monica Seles had won seven of the eight Grand Slam tournaments she had participated in, losing only the 1992 Wimbledon final, setting a 56-1 record.
+Furthermore, she claimed three WTA Tour Finals wins in a row in 1990, 1991 and 1992.
+She had a very strong influence on the game with her powerful two-handed groundstrokes, her innovative way of hitting the ball so early and very powerfully, and of course her trademark grunting which was criticised by certain opponents.

-She was Monica Seles’ opponent on that fateful day.
-Ranked no.14, she was the youngest of an incredible tennis family, her two sisters being professional players as well : Manuela (best-ranked no.3 in the world), and Katerina (best-ranked no.6).
-In fact, in this very tournament the three sisters were seeded no.5, no.7 and no.8.
+Magdalena Maleeva, ranked No 14, was the youngest of an incredible tennis family, her two sisters being professional players as well; Manuela (best-ranked No 3 in the world), and Katerina (best-ranked No 6).
+In fact, in this very tournament the three sisters were seeded No 5, No 7 and No 8.

-Hambourg women’s tournament had been held from 1982 until 2002, and in 1993, it took place the week before the men’s event.
+The Hamburg women’s tournament had been held from 1982 until 2002, and in 1993, it took place the week before the men’s event.
 The program was amazing with a very dense draw, including the two best players in the world.
-A dream final was anticipated between Monica Seles and Steffi Graf; even seeds no.3 and no.4 were big fishes, Arantxa Sanchez-Vicario and Jana Novotna.
+A dream final was anticipated between Seles and Graf but even the No 3 and No 4 seeds were big fishes – Arantxa Sanchez Vicario and Jana Novotna.

-Seles-Maleeva, 6-4 4-3.
+Seles-Maleeva, 6-4, 4-3.
 Everything was normal on April 30, at 6.50 PM.
-The ninety-second change-of-side break was coming to its end.
-Monica Seles was about to have a last sip of water before resuming the game.
+The 90-second change-of-ends break was coming to its end.
+Seles was about to have a last sip of water before resuming the game.
 At that very moment, Gunter Parche, who had managed to walk down the pedestrian aisle unnoticed, stabbed her in the back with a kitchen knife.
 Monica Seles rose quickly from her seat, clutching her back and screaming.